-- 4.48.3a.
-Coatings that are required to be applied as a topcoat over a primer; or - 4.48.4b.
-Coatings that are intended for use on wood or any other non-metallic surface.
+4.48.4b.
+Coatings that are intended for use on wood or any other non--metallic surface.

 Rust Preventative coatings are for metal substrates only and mustshall be labeled as such, in accordance with the labeling requirements in subsection 6.1.6 Section E.1.f of this rule.